gbv/jskos-metrics/README.md

 The scripts require [jq](https://stedolan.github.io/jq/) and standard Unix command line tools (bash, sort, uniq, perl...).

-To call the main script `jskos-metrics` from anywhere, add a symlink from a directory in your PATH, e.g.:
+To call the main script `jskos-metrics` from anywhere, add a symlink from a directory in your `$PATH`, e.g.:

 ~~~sh
 cd ~/.local/bin/